matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

     - `$action` (`Piwik\Tracker\Action`|`null`) &mdash;

-- *Returns:*  `mixed`|`Piwik\Plugin\Dimension\false` &mdash;
+- *Returns:*  `mixed`|`false` &mdash;

 <a name="shouldforcenewvisit" id="shouldforcenewvisit"></a>
 <a name="shouldForceNewVisit" id="shouldForceNewVisit"></a>
 ### `shouldForceNewVisit()`

 This hook is executed by the tracker when determining if an action is the start of a new visit or part of an existing one.
 Derived classes can use it to force new visits based on dimension data.

 For example, the Campaign dimension in the Referrers plugin will force a new visit if the